uvacw/inca/doc/howto_scrape.md

 **line 2**

 denote with double ` """` what the class does: in this case, it scrapes ad.nl.
+This is called a *docstring* and enables us to, for example, automatically create a help function.

 **lines 4 - 9**

 When creating a new scraper, we need to initialise it.
 More specifically, we need specify what kind of scraper we are writing.
 This happens is lines 4 - 9.
-The `__init__(self, database=True)):`  method is a special kind of method that is called whenever an instance of a class is created for the first time. the `self` variable represents the instance of the object (it tells Python basically that the method should be applied to the 'self', to the instance that we have created).
+The `__init__(self, database=True)):`  method is a special kind of method that is called whenever an instance of a class is created. the `self` variable represents the instance of the object (Think of referring to 'self' as to referring to the specific instance that we have created, not to the abstract class).
-As our instance can have different values, we use `self` instead of `ad`.
+As we can have multiple instances (nothing prevents someone from running the scraper multiple times), referring to `self` allows us to do something with the specific instance rather than with all ad-scrapers.

 Consequently, we have to define the following:
-`self.data = database` --> this is always the same.
+`self.database = database` --> this is always the same.
+When we instantiate the scraper, we can optionally say whether it should save the result to the database or return it; we basically store this choice as an attribute of the instance.
 `self.doctype = "ad (www)` --> fill in the name of your scraper.
-`self.rss_url='http://www.ad.nl/rss.xml'` --> fill in the rss.xml of your scraper.
+`self.rss_url='http://www.ad.nl/rss.xml'` --> fill in the address of the rss-feed of your scraper.
 `self.version = ".1"` --> give the version of the scraper (in case you have adjusted the scraper, you can change this here.
 `self.date    = datetime.datetime(year=2016, month=8, day=2)` --> provide the date you last adjusted the scraper.